green-code-initiative/ecoCode-challenge/checkers.md

 # Hello!
 Welcome to the checkers team 👋

 Choose the "The Right Tool for the Job" in the list below.
+The methodology you follow and the relevance of the results you obtain are an integral part of the challenge you have accepted.
+Good luck.

 ## ?? by Greenspector